North Triangle Common Station: Construction

-The construction of Area A is carried out by the consortium of BF Corporation and Foresight Development and Surveying Company.
+The construction of Area A is carried out by BF Corporation and Foresight Development and Surveying Company.
 The contract for the construction of Area A was signed on February 13, 2019.
 The Area A involves a spur line branching from Line 1's portion, reusing the previously dug foundations originally intended for the station in front of SM North EDSA for its pier beams.
-All-steel girders will be used.
+All-steel girders will be used, but construction experts reportedly warned that it would compromise the station's stability.